 - Overheated markets are dangerous.
 The American economy was headed for disaster in 1929 because it was overheated.

 - Markets can stay heated for a long time.
 The US economy had been overheated for nearly a decade when it finally crashed.

 - Crashes do not begin suddenly or come from nowhere.
 The Dow had been falling for over a month, and the Hatry Crisis created chaos in the City of London for over a month before Black Thursday.

 - Crises elsewhere will affect other markets.
 In fact, you can make a good case that the Crash of 1929 began in the City of London with the Hatry Crisis and spread to Wall Street.

 - Panic and hysteria spread fast.
 Notably, the hysteria the Hatry Crisis triggered in London kept spreading.

 - The media plays a role in financial panics.
 For example, newspaper coverage of the Hatry Crisis and Snowden’s remarks in London caused markets to fall in New York.

 - Once a crash begins, it is hard to stop.
-For instance, Wall Street bankers were unable to stem the deluge by buying stocks in 1929.
+For instance, Wall Street bankers could not stem the deluge by buying stocks in 1929.

 - Some people will anticipate the crash.
 Specifically, Joseph Kennedy Sr. foresaw the debacle of 1929, and Steve Eisman correctly anticipated the meltdown of 2007-2008.

 - Once public confidence in the market is gone, you cannot get it back easily.
-In fact, the Dow did not return until 1929 levels again until 1954.
+In fact, the Dow did not return to 1929 levels again until 1954.

 - Bear markets and market crashes are not sudden.
 Instead, a crash is more like a slow-moving train wreck, a series of jolts followed by a sudden smashup.